Lead/Worker Multi-Model Setup

 Planning Mode Compatibility

-export GOOSE_PLANNER_MODEL="gpt-4o" # used when you explicitly call /plan
+export GOOSE_PLANNER_MODEL="gpt-4o" # the model used when you explicitly call /plan